tchoi8/tchoi8.github.io/_posts/2014-06-17-correctuseofart.md

 The only constant in the above paragraph is 'social' and everything else are variables.

 When art becomes tools and practices, it can become a vehicle for social change, empowerment and criticism.
-The term 'social good' is naively positive and 'social change' shadows thinking of humanity as linear evolution. but it is also a challenge to find a word that will represent shared interest of the artist as well as the participants (traditionally speaking, viewers) toward inventive use of art.
+The term 'social good' is naively positive and 'social change' shadows thinking of humanity as linear evolution.
+It is a challenge to find a word that will represent shared interest of the artist as well as the participants (traditionally speaking, viewers) toward inventive use of art.

 <img src="https://farm4.staticflickr.com/3880/14262090737_74f79a16a0_z.jpg">